Paris Jackson Not Engaged Despite Wearing Matching Rings With Boyfriend Gabriel Glenn

 “That was the first song I heard her play on the guitar.
 I was at a party and she was in a room by herself, and I was thinking ‘Don’t do it, don’t go listen to that cute girl play guitar,'” he said in an interview with ET Canada.
 “But I sat down, heard her playing and it was the most beautiful thing I’d ever heard.
 I was like, ‘S–, this is what falling in love feels like, isn’t it?’
 It was the best mistake of my life.”

-According to The Heavy, Gabriel first appeared on her Instagram page in June of last year.
-He’s a musician and the two are bandmates in Soundflowers which they’ve described as the “mangiest band in Hollywood.
+According to Heavy, Gabriel first appeared on her Instagram page in June of last year.
+He’s a musician and the two are bandmates in Soundflowers, which they’ve described as the “mangiest band in Hollywood.”
 He is also in a heavy metal band called Trash Dogs.

 This is hardly the first time that there have been claims that Paris and Gabriel are engaged.
-Gossip Cop, previously reported that after a tabloid published an article about engagement rumors, Paris tweeted “for the zillionth time I’m NOT GETTING MARRIED.”
+Gossip Cop previously reported that after a tabloid published an article about engagement rumors, Paris tweeted “for the zillionth time I’m NOT GETTING MARRIED.”

 Even though they aren’t planning to get married, Paris and Gabriel frequently show off their love on social media.